 - Recessed lighting

 3. Program your thermostat.
-Shelton found that 40% of consumers in her survey admit to not programming their thermostat to energy-saving settings.
+Shelton says 40% of consumers in her survey admit they don’t program their thermostat for energy savings.
 She thinks it’s even higher.

-Savings: $75 per year by replacing your five most frequently-used bulbs with Energy Star-rated models, says EPA.
+Savings: $75 a year or more by replacing your five most frequently used bulbs with Energy Star-rated models.

 5. Reduce the temperature on your water heater.
 Set your tank heater to 120 degrees — not the 140 degrees most are set to out of the box.
-Dropping 20 degrees could save 6% to 10% on your annual water heating costs, which are 14% to 18% of your utility bills.
 Also wrap an older water heater and the hot water pipes in insulating material to save on heat loss.

-Important note: Resist the urge to total these numbers for an annual savings.
-The estimated savings for each product or activity can’t be summed because of “interactive effects,” says DOE.
+NOTE: Resist the urge to total these five numbers for annual savings.
+The estimated savings for each product or activity can’t be summed because of “interactive effects,” says the DOE.
 If you first replace your central AC with a more efficient one, saving, say, 15% on energy consumption, and then seal ducts, you wouldn’t save as much total energy on duct sealing as you would have if you had first sealed them.
 There’s just less energy to save at that point.

-- Contact your utility about rebates for investing in improvements.
-Or visit DSIRE, a database of federal, state, local, and utility rebates searchable by state.
+Your utility may have funds available to help pay for energy improvement.
+Contact them directly, or visit DSIRE, a database of federal, state, local, and utility rebates searchable by state.
 Energy Star has a discount and rebate finder, too.